 By ensuring absolute CCPA compliance, you drastically reduce the risk of your company being penalized by California lawmakers (well, once they enforce the law) for mishandling user data (e.g., failing to remove email addresses or other personal information for those who “opt out of the sale,” improperly providing customer data access to third parties).

 Having said that, CCPA compliance isn’t your end game.
-Rather, you and your team need to regularly revisit (scrutinize, really) how you accumulate, manage, and activate customer data.
+Rather, you need to regularly revisit (scrutinize, really) how you accumulate, manage, and activate customer data.

 Some of the most vital questions to ask about your data protocols and processes include: